AndrejNasteski/StreamlitPneumoniaApp/README.md

 # StreamlitPneumoniaApp

 Pneumonia Detection App using Streamlit.
-After registering and logging in, the user can upload a image of a lung xray.
+After registering and logging in, the user can upload a image of a lung x-ray.
-The image is then classified as normal (healty) or lungs with pneumonia.
+The image is then classified as normal (healthy) or lungs with pneumonia.
 Users with 'moderator' privileges can label uploaded images.
-Users with 'admin' privileges can choose to retrain the model using the newly aquired data.
+Users with 'admin' privileges can choose to retrain the model using the newly acquired data.

 Install dependencies:
 ``` pip install pip-tools